neolp/itmp/README.md

 "PUBLISH.Request" is the ID from the original publication request.

-"Publication" is a ID chosen by the Broker for the publication.
+"Publication" is an ID chosen by the Broker for the publication.

 _Example_